 While I had been taught that photography was not an ‘art’ it quickly became evident that this was an overly romantic view, and in any case what made the Sunday magazine supplements so interesting in the 1960s was the emphasis given to photography in all its varieties of content and style.
-If I did not have access to a camera I could still visualise the shots that would be valid for me; and sometimes, not taking photographs can have greater power for training the eye than continually shooting.
+If I did not have access to a camera I could still visualise the shots that would be valid for me.
+I could train my eye.

-Reading about Paul Klee led me to think seriously about visiting North Africa and when I was sixteen I bought a second hand Kowa 35mm single lens reflex with two auxiliary lenses.
-Had I understood the quality of these things I wouldn’t have touched it, but an old family friend had evidently wanted to unload a camera he didn’t care for.
-A brand new Pentax Spotmatic would have cost three times as much as the Kowa, but then again it might still be running today.
+Reading about Paul Klee led me to think seriously about visiting North Africa, and when I was sixteen I bought a second hand Kowa 35mm single lens reflex with two auxiliary lenses.
+Had I understood the quality of these things I wouldn’t have touched it, but a friend of my mother wanted to unload a camera he didn’t care for.
+A brand new Pentax Spotmatic would have cost three times as much as the Kowa, but there’s little doubt it would have lasted a lot longer.

 In the summer of 1969 I took trains and went to Marseilles.
 I slept on the quayside among the tramps under the old fortress.
-I took the ferry to Tunis and stayed a week, living on donuts and banana milkshakes.
-I walked around the old streets, often taking ‘memory’ shots rather than use up the precious film too quickly; a false economy, as Tunis was on the verge of change.
-At that time perhaps 90% of the men on the streets wore a burnous, and this was the only time I ever saw squatting labourers chiselling the stone slabs of a sidewalk that had already been laid.
+I took the ferry to Tunis and stayed a week, living on doughnuts, grapes, and banana milkshakes.
+I walked around the old streets trying to make a mental record rather than use up the precious film too quickly.
+It was a false economy as Tunis was on the verge of change.
+At that time perhaps 90% of the men on the streets wore a burnous.
+I watched squatting labourers chiselling the stone slabs of a sidewalk that had already been laid.